Asquera/elasticsearch-workshop-book/src/queries/aggregations/filter_aggs.md

 # Filter & Filters Aggregations

-The filter aggregation is another fairly simple bucket aggregation.
+The `filter` aggregation is another fairly simple bucket aggregation.
 It defines a filter similar to a [filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) query as part of the `bool` query.
+See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-filter-aggregation.html) on `filter` aggregation.

-The following query shows the structure of a filter aggregation.
+The following query shows the structure of a `filter` aggregation.

 ```json
 {